RODA/DialogCreator/USER_MANUAL.md

    - Drag a selected element to reposition it.
 Movement is constrained within the canvas with a small padding.

 4. Properties panel (right)
   - Displays properties for the selected element.
   - Only properties relevant to the selected element type are shown and enabled.
-   - Includes an Actions section with a Conditions button and a Remove button.

 ## Keyboard shortcuts